forbesye/cs373/Flask_AWS_Deploy.md

 Next run `eb local run --port 5000`.
 This should build and run your production Docker image, and make it available at `localhost:5000`.
 Use this to make sure everything is running as expected.

 Next run `eb create environment-name`.
 This will do all the heavy lifting and get your Flask app and Docker image deployed on AWS.
 You can go to the console for your environment by running `eb console` and the deployment instance by running `eb open`.
+I would make the environment name something along the lines of `website-api-prod`, in case you want a development API instance, as we will cover below.

 After a couple of minutes, your EB console should look something like this, and should be accessible at the `something.elasticbeanstalk.com` link.